Identification of a linear dynamical system

-In this demo we will identify an LTI system (linear and stationary) from the inputs-outputs of the dynamic model.
-This will allow us to linearise a selected segment of the model and then treat it as a regular linear stationary system.
+In this demo, we identify an LTI system (linear and stationary) based on the inputs and outputs of the dynamic model.
+This will allow us to obtain a linear model for the selected segment of data collected during the calculation of the nonlinear model, and then work with it as with a conventional linear stationary system.

-The object of linearisation for us will be a model consisting of two RC filters through which rectangular pulses with a period of 0.01 s will pass.
+The object of identification for us will be a model consisting of two RC filters through which rectangular pulses with a period of 0.01 s will pass.

 Pkg.add(["ControlSystemIdentification", "ControlSystems"])